Naveenub/AULCE/README.md

 ## 📐 System Overview

-PiedPiperX treats compression as a **decision problem**, not a single algorithm.
+AULCE treats compression as a **decision problem**, not a single algorithm.

 | Stage                | Description                                                 |
 | -------------------- | ----------------------------------------------------------- |